overlookmotel/sequelize-hierarchy/README.md

 Nested hierarchies for Sequelize

 Under development.
-API is stable and works with MySQL.
+API is mostly stable and works with MySQL.
 Testing and re-coding to work with other DB dialects supported by Sequelize (Postgres, SQLite etc) would be a welcome contribution.

+Forthcoming change in next version to API for `Model#find()` where option `hierarchy` set.

-Requires Sequelize v2.0.0-rc1 or later (when hooks on `Model#findAll()` were introduced).
+Requires recent version of Sequelize v2.0.0 development branch (after 23 Sept 2014, when universal hooks were introduced).

 ## Usage